 Quick start - Microsoft Teams for Education admins

-Microsoft Teams lets you create collaborative classrooms, connect in professional learning communities, and communicate with school staff and students all from a single experience in Office 365 Education.
+With Microsoft Teams, your school or institution can create collaborative classrooms, connect in professional learning communities, communicate with school staff, coordinate research across institutions, or more easily facilitate student life efforts like clubs or extracurricular activities – all from a single experience in Office 365 for Education.

-This guide is for IT admins in education who haven't yet deployed Teams.
-It will help you understand:
+This guide is for IT admins in education, including those who haven't yet deployed Teams.
+This guide will help you get started with:

-- What kind of controls are available to manage Teams within your school
+- Learning what kind of controls are available to manage Teams within your school

-- Partner services through references to external documentation
+- Finding partner services through references to external documentation

-The guide is designed to get you started quickly with configuration recommendations specific to Teams in schools.
-It's not a one-size-fits-all solution, but it should be a good starting point.
-Check out our comprehensive Teams documentation, starting with Overview of Teams.
+This guide is designed to get you started quickly with configuration recommendations specific to Teams in schools.
+It's not a one-size-fits-all solution, but it is a good starting point.

 If you've already deployed Teams (as a pilot or full deployment) and are looking for pointers on how to use Teams, see Microsoft Teams for Education.